Gwenbleidd32/Manual-k8-logging-solution/README.md

 ---
 ##### Full Example

-See the below complete `kube-apiserver.yaml` manifest as placement guide for the resources we provisioned and changed.
-After Saving any updates if you encounter any errors be sure to check for alignment mis configurations, typos and spellcheck is your kubectl commands are no longer working.
+See the below complete `kube-apiserver.yaml` manifest as a placement/formatting guide for the resources we provisioned and changed.
+After Saving any updates if you encounter any errors be sure to check for alignment mis configurations, typos and spellcheck issues if your kubectl commands are no longer working for longer than 1 min.

 Once you've taken any corrective action or if you had a successful deployment, you'll be able to make calls to kubectl shortly after updating.